 - Supportive goal setting, or assisting clients as they craft their own visions for their lives and helping them establish short- and long-term goals so they can embrace accountability, stay on track, and achieve what they set out to do

 Health coaching is a highly flexible career, and there isn’t just one way to coach clients.
-There also isn’t just one path to becoming a health coach—but based on my experience in this space, I firmly believe some paths are better than others, for both the coach and the client.
+There also isn’t just one path to becoming a health coach—but based on my experience, I firmly believe that some paths are better than others, for both the coach and the client.
 With that in mind, I’ve laid out some general steps below to get you started.
-Always remember that you have the opportunity and flexibility to create the type of career that you want—which is just one of the many benefits of working as a health coach.

-Pursuing in-depth health coach training doesn’t just prepare you for the day-to-day realities of your own coaching practice.
-On top of that, when you pursue and ultimately possess such credentials, it has a ripple-like effect, as you’re raising the public profile and acceptance of the profession in general.
+Pursuing in-depth health coach training doesn’t just prepare you for the day-to-day realities of your own coaching practice—when you pursue and ultimately possess such credentials, it has a ripple-like effect, as you’re raising the public profile and acceptance of the profession in general.
 That, in turn, helps doctors understand how their clinics could benefit from hiring a health coach and helps future clients realize the ways they could thrive by working with a health coach.
 Both of those things will do wonders for the growth of the profession and for public health as a whole.

 How to Choose the Right Health Coach Training Certification Program

 Choosing the right certification program will allow you to build the specific type of health coaching career that you envision, so it’s worth giving this process a lot of thought up front.
 You’ll learn the ins and outs of coaching along with the information you need to succeed in your chosen niche and market.